Grids-and-Guides/razorpay-hook/Readme.md

     /**
      * String Order ID generated via Orders API.
      * * @See {@link https://razorpay.com/docs/api/orders/ Razorpay Docs }
+     * Note: Blow order id displayed only for reference.
+You need to pass order id generated via order api response.
-     * Note: If you passing invalid order id the the pop up will not open, you will see the error from the console.
+     * If you passing invalid order id the pop up will not open, you will see the error from the console.
      */
     order_id: "order_9A33XWu170gUtm",
     handler: function (response: RazorpaySuccessResponse) {